“I want to have a relationship with my son, but his father thinks we should present a united front.”

 Partial estrangement – that is, cutoff from one parent but not the other – leaves both the targeted parent and the favored parent in difficult positions.

-As an estrangement specialist, I’ve worked with many couples in cases of partial estrangement.
+As an estrangement specialist, I’ve worked with many couples dealing with partial estrangement.

 Sometimes it’s the father who’s cut off by an adult child, sometimes the mother.
 The child may be a son or a daughter.
 I’ve seen just about every combination of this unpleasant scenario.